 - Infrastructure costs.

-Each country has its own legislation, but such costs, according to MIT, can reach on average from 25 to 40% in addition to the hourly rate.
+Each country has its own legislation, and such costs, according to MIT, can reach up to 40% in addition to hourly rates.

 Types of additional costs